kossakova/Credit_Risk_Analysis/README.md

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
 Use screenshots of your outputs to support your results.
+# Summary
+3.
-2. Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
+4. Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.